Porges/ways-to-play/src/games/three-mens-morris/index.md

 After placing all their pieces, the players then take turns moving a piece from one point to another.
-The first player to get three pieces in a line (aside from on their starting locations, if using the lined-up opening) wins.
+The first player to get three pieces in a line (aside from on their starting locations, if using the pre-placed opening) wins.

 ## History and Nomenclature

-As evidenced by the many boards carved into stone walls and seats in cathedrals and monasteries, the game was played in England over a long period – Murray[@Murray2 p.
+As evidenced by the many boards carved into stone walls and seats in cathedrals and monasteries, the game was played in England over a long period — {%a hjr-murray,Murray%}[@Murray2 p.
 41] dates it from after the Norman conquest in the 11th century, and states that it was “well established by 1300.”
-However, the game seems to have declined until in the 19th century it was not well known in England; English visitors to Ireland describe it as an Irish game.
+However, the game seems to have declined until in the 19th century it was not well known in England; English visitors to Ireland during this period describe it as an Irish game.

 In 19th century Ireland, it was described as ‘universally’ played by the peasantry and named <span lang="ga">caisleáin gearr</span>{%fn%}Hyde[@Hyde p.